severity1/claude-code-marketplace/README.md

-# Claude Code Marketplace
+# Severity1 Claude Code Marketplace

-A marketplace for Claude Code plugins maintained by severity1.
+A marketplace for Claude Code plugins by severity1.

 ## What is This?